 Where to Stay on the Las Vegas to Salt Lake City Drive

 If you plan to make a proper road trip and space out the Vegas to Salt Lake drive over a couple of days, the ideal place to ret for the night would be around St George, Utah within close proximity of Zion National Park.
 This will give you the time to adequately explore the park while also making a good halfway point to visit the other incredible stops.

 If you’re not looking for a traditional hotel stay on this road trip, private rentals can also be a great option anywhere along the drive.
-There are countless properties available such as this historic cottage in Zion or this penthouse apartment in downtown Salt Lake City!
+There are countless properties available such as this modern cabin in Zion or this penthouse apartment in downtown Salt Lake City!
 Click here to browse other private rentals!

 Where to Stay in St George